Places Visited: Kathmandu, Thimphu, Gangtey, Punakha, Paro, Kathmandu

-Discover the magic and mystery of Bhutan on this short tour of the country’s highlights, covering the sights of Paro and Thimphu, and taking in the astonishing fortified monastic complexes at Punakha.
+Discover the magic and mystery of Bhutan on this interesting tour covering the sights of Paro and Thimphu, and taking in the astonishing fortified monastic complexes at Punakha.
 Also included is the beautiful valley of Gangtey, famous for its population of migrant black-necked cranes, and an excellent base for walks.
-The tour is bookended with short stays in the capital city of Nepal, Kathmandu, where you’ll have the opportunity to do some sightseeing and souvenir shopping between flights.
+The tour is bookended with short stays in the capital city of Nepal, Kathmandu, where you will have the opportunity to do some sightseeing and souvenir shopping between flights.

 - Accommodation 9 nights

-- Meal Plan Breakfast daily in Kathmandu, full board in Bhutan
+- Meal Plan Bed and breakfast in Kathmandu.
+Full board in Bhutan

 Itinerary for Essential Bhutan